Tool-Kit- Pop-up Research Station - Archiving

 Artists seemed hungry for a program like this, and we received almost 200 applications for only 26 slots.

-We issued a press release with the MMayor'soffice to announce the project and posted guidelines online to coincide with the media announcement.
-We then put the word out through our agency's various e-newsletters, with a lot of traffic coming from our Gallery Program, Community Art and Education Program, and our Cultural Equity Grants Program.
+We issued a press release with the Mayor's office to announce the project and posted guidelines online to coincide with the media announcement.
+We then spread the word through our agency's various e-newsletters, with a lot of traffic coming from our Gallery Program, Community Art and Education Program, and Cultural Equity Grants Program.

 Triple Base also reached out to their extensive roster of artists.